surrealdb/surrealist/README.md

   <img src="https://img.shields.io/github/contributors/StarlaneStudios/surrealist">
 </p>

-Surrealist is a simple to use Desktop based query playground for [SurrealDB](https://surrealdb.com/).
+Surrealist is a simple to use Desktop based query playground and database explorer for [SurrealDB](https://surrealdb.com/).
 You can connect to any SurrealDB server and execute queries in a graphical interface, including table & variable auto completion, syntax highlighting, and much more.
+Switch to the explorer view to browse database tables, edit record contents, and traverse graph relationships.

 ## Features
 - 📌 Multi-tab query editing
 - ⚡ SurrealQL syntax highlighting
+- 🔍 Database explorer & record inspector
 - 📋 Automatic table name completion
 - 💫 Support for multiple queries in one request
 - ✏️ Define variables in a seperate panel
-- 🔍 A clean and foldable view of your query results
 - 🔭 Start a local database directly from the application
 - 📜 Query history & Query favoriting